trenskow/tabsvsspaces/README.md

 ---

-Please submit issue if you'd like to kill me - or have similar issues with this document.
+Please submit an issue if you'd like to kill me - or have similar or other issues with this document.